 Graduates of the Actuarial Science major are fully integrated into an insurance and audit market that is being renewed by technological innovations, data science and all the new insurance start-ups, assurtech.
 The course framework meets the standards imposed by the French Institute of Actuaries with close to 1,200 hours of classes, lectures, and projects dedicated to actuarial science over two years.

-Including four double-degrees to become an Engineer-Actuary with the Dauphine, EURIA, DUAS and ISUP Actuarial Science master’s degrees, (around twenty students every year).
+Including four double-degrees with the Dauphine, EURIA, DUAS and ISUP Actuarial Science master’s degrees, (around twenty students every year).
 Possibility of obtaining a triple degree with EMLV.

 Actuarial Analyst; Statistical Analyst; Actuarial Consultant; Actuary Underwriter; Pricing, Product, Inventory and Reinsurance Actuary; Life Insurance, Employee Benefits and Pensions Actuary; Internal Auditor; Risk Manager; Asset and Liability Manager; IFRS17 Consultant; Financial Modelling Risk Manager; Data Scientist; Insurance Supervisor; Financial Auditor; APCR (French Prudential Supervision and Resolution Authority) Controller.

 Simulation and modelling methods